Business routes of Interstate 25: Belen business loop

-Santa Fe
+Santa Fe business loop

 Interstate 25 Business (I-25 Bus.), inventoried as Business Loop 14 (BL 14), was a 9.37 mi business loop that served Santa Fe in Santa Fe County.
 The loop began at exit 278 on I-25 and traveled northeast along NM 14 (Cerrillos Road).
 It then went east on NM 466 (Saint Michaels Drive), cutting through the south side of Santa Fe.
 The road ended up as Old Pecos Trail and remained so until reaching I-25 again and terminating at exit 284.
 The route was decommissioned.